Riedel12315/qingxia.github.io/_pages/about.md

 News（新闻）
 ======
++ Nov 13, 2023.
+Our paper 'On the conservative phase-field method with the N-component incompressible flows' has been chosen as the [Highly Cited paper](https://riedel12315.github.io/qingxia.github.io/files/HighlyCited.pdf) by Web of Science.
 + Oct 19, 2023. **Qing Xia** won the 'National Scholarship for Doctoral students(2023)'.
 + Aug 20, 2023.
 I attended the 10th International Congress on Industrial and Applied Mathematics held at Waseda University in Tokyo, Japan. [(ICIAM 2023)](https://riedel12315.github.io/qingxia.github.io/files/ICIAM2023.jpg)
 + Jul 26, 2023.
 I have been awarded a scholarship under the State Scholarship Fund by China Scholarship Council.